 Another article I came across also gave me some hope that I could find some purpose in my unexplained desire to blog.
 Joshua Becker wrote an article about his personal blogging experience and how it has changed him.
 Joshua lists benefits such as becoming a better writer, broadening your mindset, living with more intention and at the very least, you have a journal stored in the cloud showcasing your personal growth and development.

-I’m a dabbler – I like to drink coffee, I like to cook, I try to eat mostly healthy food, I like being outdoors, I read books and watch too much tv.
+I’m a dabbler – I like to cook, I try to eat mostly healthy food, I like to frequent cafes and drink coffee, I like being outdoors, I read books and watch too much tv.
 I try to do yoga most days, I go to the gym, I enjoy photography, I like to write, I love travelling when I can in between working and studying and when finances allow.
 I’m not a fashionista or a fitness guru, I don’t travel to luxurious destinations each month, and while I love cooking healthy meals, I mostly use recipe books and am not overly creative in the kitchen.
 I am an everyday girl – I don’t have a niche, I don’t know who my audience is.
 There is not one thing in particular that I am an authority on, or want to influence people on.
 Hence, the question I keep asking myself, WHY start a blog?

 Questioning the why can be a really powerful exercise.
 I have also been using this technique when considering my career path and relationships.
 If you haven’t already, check out the Ted Talk video here – I promise it will get you thinking!